Pan-African History

 1897 – 1900

-Henry Sylvester Williams creates the African Association in London, England in order to oppose imperial domination of Africa.
+Henry Sylvester Williams and Charlotte Maxeke create the African Association in London, England in order to oppose imperial domination of Africa.
 1900 The First Pan African Congress is convened and takes place in London in collaboration with Black intellectuals of different nations.
 Anna Julia Cooper the anti-lynching campaigner along with by Dr. W.E.B.
 Du Bois participated in this meeting.

 1911